The Raspberry Pi runs a custom operating system named FarmBot OS, allowing FarmBot to:

 Drag and drop will not work

-Using your typical file browser to drag and drop or copy and paste the FarmBot OS
+Using your computer’s default file browser to drag and drop or copy and paste the FarmBot OS

 .img file onto the microSD card will not work.
-You must use a special flashing tool such as Etcher as described above.
+You must use Raspberry Pi Imager.

-Once you have Etcher installed, connect the microSD card to your computer using a card reader.
+Once you have Raspberry Pi Imager installed, connect the microSD card to your computer using a card reader.
 You may need to use the microSD card to SD card adapter included with your kit.
-Select the FarmBot OS

-.img file you downloaded in Step 1, the microSD card drive as the target (it should show up as a
+CHOOSE STORAGEand then select the microSD card (it should show up as a

 Do not use large capacity microSD cards